 Skill development in an original modification based on a current game engine.
-Includes management of version control; development of project timeliness; integration of sound, models, and animation; production of demos; and creation of original levels, character, and content for a real-time multiplayer
+Includes management of version control; development of project timeliness; integration of sound, models, and animation; production of demos; and creation of original levels, character, and content for a real-time multiplayer game.

-Prerequisite: GAME 1304, 1306, and COSC 1436
+Lecture Hrs. = 3, Lab Hrs. = 1 Prerequisite: GAME 1304, and COSC 1436